rancher/docs/content/rancher/v2.x/en/backups/examples/_index.md

 weight: 5
 ---

 This section contains examples of Backup and Restore custom resources.
-The original source is [here.](https://github.com/rancher/rancher-backup/tree/master/examples)

 The default backup storage location is configured when the `rancher-backup` operator is installed or upgraded.